maks/dsg/README.md

 Sample:

-    'Generates all basic files and folders:                'sitegen -i' 'Observes the default dirs and serves the web-folder:  'sitegen -w --serve' 'Observes the default dirs and serves the web-folder:  'sitegen -x' 'Generates the static site in your 'web-folder':       'sitegen -g'
+    'Generates all basic files and folders:                'dsg -i' 'Observes the default dirs and serves the web-folder:  'dsg -w --serve' 'Observes the default dirs and serves the web-folder:  'dsg -x' 'Generates the static site in your 'web-folder':       'dsg -g'
 ```

 Go to your project root (this is where your pubspec.yaml is) and type:

-    sitegen -i
+    dsg -i

 This creates a basic file structure for you.

 Now type

-    sitegen -w --serve
+    dsg -w --serve

 This servers your files under http://localhost:8000/